 What is ADHD – Symptoms, Causes and Digital Inclusion for Those Affected

-ADHD – Attention Deficit Hyperactivity Disorder – is one of the most common neurodevelopmental disorders.
-It affects children and adolescents as well as adults and is characterised by persistent inattention, impulsivity and, in many cases, hyperactivity.
-Estimates suggest that 5–7% of children worldwide and 2–4% of adults are affected – making ADHD far from a niche condition, but a disorder with broad societal relevance.
+ADHD – Attention Deficit Hyperactivity Disorder – is one of the most common neurological developmental disorders.
+It affects children and adolescents as well as adults and manifests as persistent inattention, impulsivity and, in many cases, hyperactivity.
+Estimates suggest that 5–7% of children and 2–4% of adults worldwide are affected – making ADHD far from a niche condition, but a disorder with broad societal relevance.

 ADHD is frequently equated with simple restlessness or a lack of discipline – a widespread misconception.
-The condition has well-established neurological causes: the brains of those affected regulate neurotransmitters such as dopamine differently from people without ADHD.
-It should be distinguished from the related but separate diagnosis of ADD (Attention Deficit Disorder without hyperactivity), in which motor restlessness is absent but inattention and attentional difficulties are equally pronounced.
+The disorder has demonstrably neurological causes: the brains of those affected regulate neurotransmitters such as dopamine differently from those without ADHD.
+A related but distinct diagnosis is ADD (Attention Deficit Disorder without hyperactivity), in which motor restlessness is absent while inattention and attentional difficulties are equally pronounced.

-For organisations operating digital products, ADHD is relevant for a concrete reason: people with ADHD are among those for whom accessible, low-stimulus and clearly structured websites make a significant difference.
-WCAG 2.2 addresses cognitive accessibility explicitly – and under the European Accessibility Act (EAA) and the German Accessibility Strengthening Act (BFSG), WCAG AA has been a legal requirement for large parts of the digital market since 28 June 2025.
+For businesses and organisations with digital offerings, ADHD is relevant for a concrete reason: people with ADHD are among those users for whom accessible, low-stimulus, clearly structured websites make a significant difference.
+WCAG 2.2 explicitly addresses cognitive accessibility – and the German Accessibility Strengthening Act (BFSG) has made WCAG AA legally mandatory for large parts of the digital market since 28 June 2025.

-- Full name: Attention Deficit Hyperactivity Disorder (ADHD); German equivalent: Aufmerksamkeitsdefizit-Hyperaktivitätsstörung (ADHS).
+- Full name: Attention Deficit Hyperactivity Disorder (ADHD); German: Aufmerksamkeitsdefizit-Hyperaktivitätsstörung (ADHS).

-- Core symptoms: Inattention, hyperactivity and impulsivity – individually or in combination, with varying degrees of severity.
+- Core symptoms: Inattention, hyperactivity and impulsivity – individually or in combination, in varying degrees of severity.

-- Onset: Emerges in childhood; in many cases the condition persists into adulthood.
+- Onset: Emerges in childhood; in many cases the disorder persists into adulthood.

-- Causes: Predominantly genetic; the brain regulates dopamine and noradrenaline differently from those without ADHD.
+- Causes: Primarily genetic; the brain regulates dopamine and noradrenaline differently compared to those without ADHD.

-- Treatment: Multimodal – behavioural therapy, parent training, school-based support, and medication where indicated.
+- Treatment: Multimodal – behavioural therapy, parent training, school-based support and medication where needed.

 - Digital inclusion: People with ADHD benefit from low-stimulus, clearly structured websites – supported by the ADHD profile in easyVision.